Lost in the Stratosphere: Production

-Principal photography on Lost in the Stratosphere began August 10, 1934 at RKO Pathé Studios.
+Principal photography on Lost in the Stratosphere began August 10, 1934, at RKO Pathé Studios.

 Location shots also took place at Mines Field at Los Angeles playing the role of a military air base.
 Both stock and studio cinematography utilized a Stearman M-2 Speedmail and Alexander Eaglerock biplane.

 Lost in the Stratosphere also uses news clips showing helium inflation of a balloon and the flight of the first Explorer USAAC balloon with the oversized spherical cabin reconstructed in the studio.

 Reception

 Aviation film historian Christian Santoir reviewed Lost in the Stratosphere as a "period piece".
-He noted: "At the beginning of the film, mention was made of the cancellation by Franklin D. Roosevelt of contracts for the carriage of mail by private companies in February 1934.
-This decision proved disastrous, 'Being unprepared to fly in all weather.
+He wrote: "Note, at the beginning of the film, the mention of the cancellation by Franklin D. Roosevelt of contracts for the carriage of mail by private companies, in February 1934.
+This decision proved disastrous, the pilots of the Army being unprepared to fly in all weathers.
 After the death of 12 military pilots, in 78 days of operations, the mail was returned to private carriers.
-Three-quarters of the film is concentrated on the love affairs of the two pilots who constitute the background of this rather mediocre comedy.
+Three-quarters of the film is concentrated on the love affairs of the two pilots who constitute the basis of this rather mediocre comedy.
 The balloon flight occupies only the last 10 minutes of the film."

 Home media

-Lost in the Stratosphere is in the Public Domain and is available online at the Internet Archive.
+Lost in the Stratosphere is in the public domain and is available online at the Internet Archive.
 Released on DVD on August 23, 2005, the film is in widespread release due to its status as a public domain film.